-The world of Arab horses has many facets, and the Shagya Arabian is one appreciated by many Arab enthusiasts, although the breed is not considered a pure Arab by purists.
-Aside from ideological aspects, however, these horses are straight Arabs for all practical reasons, if one wants to avoid the "pure" issue.
+The Shagya Arabian, in a world of Arab horses that has many facets is one appreciated by many Arab enthusiasts, although the breed is not considered a pure Arab by purists.
+Aside from ideological aspects, however, these horses are straight Arabs for all practical reasons, if one wants to avoid the “pure” issue.

 When Arabs were used in many other horse breeds, as has been the case the world over, it was usually done to introduce some of the Arab’s refinement and balance to those breeds and - back when the Arab had been less of a show ring pet - his vigor and hardiness.
 To reach this improvement, European breeds liked to utilize the Shagya Arabian rather than ones from Arabia, because these horses were the result of improved animal husbandry and professional selective breeding.

 The Shagya Arabian not only made a name for himself by improving other breeds, but also meets many people’s desire for an elegant, athletic riding horse, for sport and leisure, which combines robustness and refinement.

 Between 15 and 16 hands, the Shagya is taller than the original, desert-type Arab.
 Its head is concave in profile (of course), with small ears, large eyes, a broad forehead, and fine, wide nostrils.

 The neck is long and slim with a long, silky mane, and usually lacks any ewe-necked tendency sometimes found in other Arabs.
 The withers are prominent, the loin is short, the croup of medium length.
 The Shagya Arabian shines especially because of his correct, strong legs that have well-defined joints - a horse of solid constitution, bred with European thoroughness and knowledge.